 Mark 15:37-39 is the key to the Mount of Olives view.
 I get why it seems to many to say the Centurion (who's probably not the same soldier who pierced him in John 19) must have seen the Veil being torn, putting them to the East of The Temple.
 However verse 39 is pretty specific that Jesus crying out and giving up the Ghost is what the Centurion saw to cause this reaction.
 The fact that he died at that exact moment by his own will is what impressed this Roman Solider, who was probably raised to value controlling one's own death.
 He wouldn't have cared about a decoration in the Jewish Temple.

 And with that smoking gun weakened, and my dependence on extra-Biblical sources here.
-And that the NT does clearly refer to the Mount of Olives in other places.
+And that the NT does clearly refer to the Mount of Olives in other places when something happens there.
 Has caused me to come to doubt this view now.

 As far as Hebrews 13:11-12 and it's comparison to Jesus Crucifixion as where the "Without the camp" reference.
 They are forgetting Exodus 33:7 says the Tabernacle as without the Camp.
 I don't think the intent of this verse is to be a clue to the geography of Jesus Crucifixion.

 I've been looking into the Red Heifer issue lately.
 I had went past me before that Number 19 which Hebrews 13:12-13 is assumed to be quoting is the Red Heifer passage.
 I still don't think Hebrews says enough to make us certain that's what's referring to.
 But we do now know archeologically that the Mount of Olives is where the Red Heifer sacrifice was performed during the Second Temple period.

 My theory that Jesus was Crucified where Solomon's Temple was, is perhaps weakened by me observation that the New Testament never particularly approves of Solomon.
 But not entirely.
 I"m still uncertain about much of this.